uroskv03/Predictive-alerting-for-cloud-metrics-Task-1/README.md

 **RAM Utilization:** Modeled with a linear upward trend plus noise and spikes.

-**Incidents:** Defined as sudden, simultaneous spikes in both metrics.
+**Incidents:** Defined as sudden spikes.
 In our setup, an incident is flagged if the CPU crosses a threshold within the next H steps.

 ## Additional metrics